adrianoBP/better-wordle/README.md

 - Regex: any word containing latin letters and word length between 4 and 8 characters (`/^[a-z]{4,8}$/`)
 - Words source: [http://wordlist.aspell.net/12dicts/](http://wordlist.aspell.net/12dicts/)
-  - 2of5core: easy (British and American English, ordinary words)
+  - easy (from 2of5core): easy (British and American English, ordinary words)
-  - 2of12: medium (American English, less common words)
+  - medium (from 2of12): medium (American English, less common words)
-  - 5d+2a: hard (British and American English, uncommon words, Names, Acronyms)
+  - hard (from 5d+2a): hard (British and American English, uncommon words, Names, Acronyms)
+- Words from one level are not included in the higher difficulty level

 ### Classes